blurpy/8-bit-computer/hardware.md

 |AT28C16|16Kb (2K x 8 bits) EEPROM|

+## Bus

+The bus is an 8-bit wide signal path used for communication between the different parts of the computer.
+The instruction decoder decides who can read and write to the bus at any point in time, to avoid concurrency issues.

+* LEDs
+  * 8x Red: for showing the current value on the bus.

 ## Clock

 The clock is a square wave at 50% duty cycle and is used for triggering and synchronizing operations in the computer.
 Supports variable speed from 1.5Hz to 1kHz and also single stepping.